MA Research Paper/Thesis guidelines

 - For Fall graduation: August 15.

-ECON 703: Master's Research Paper will be recorded on your transcript for 21 credits once you have applied for graduation.
+For students admitted to the MA prior to the Fall 2021: ECON 703 Master's Research Paper will be recorded on your transcript once you have applied for graduation.

 The size of the completed paper will depend upon the topic.
 A standard length is around thirty (30) pages.